fbpx

 How Pelvic Floor Therapy Helps Treat Infertility

-We will unpack the connection between pelvic floor physical therapy and infertility momentarily.
-Before doing so, it’s critical that we first understand what the pelvic floor is and what pelvic floor physical therapy actually entails.
+Before we dive into how pelvic floor therapy helps treat infertility, it’s critical that we first understand what the pelvic floor is and what pelvic floor physical therapy actually entails.

 Meet Your Pelvic Floor, The Support You Probably Didn’t Know You Had